Online MBA in South Carolina

 All in all though, South Carolina is home to many top-notch, rigorous and well-respected MBA programs, including programs offered at Clemson University and The University of South Carolina, Darla Moore School of Business.
 Each program is unique, but offers a well-structured and superb education.
 For example, The University of South Carolina’s MBA program for international business is ranked #1 by U.S. News & World Report, while Clemson is widely known for its innovative approach to its MBA program.

 However, as stated above, a school’s brand does affect your pay potential.
-Take a look at data provided by Payscale.com for MBA programs completed in South Carolina.
+Take a look at data provided by Payscale.com for business schools in South Carolina.

 - Clemson University – early career pay: $68,800; Mid-Career: $106,000